palewire/django-calaccess-raw-data/README.md

 ```

 ## Loading the data

 - Set `settings.CALACCESS_DOWNLOAD_DIR` environment variable to your preferred path to store the data
 - Next, sync the database, create a Django admin user, and run the management command to the load the CAL Access data
 ```bash
 $ python manage.py syncdb
 $ python manage.py downloadaccess
 ```
-:warning: This'll take a while.
+This'll take a while.
 Go grab some coffee or do something else productive with your life.

+## Explore data

+Start the development server and visit [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/)
+   to inspect the Cal-access data (you'll need the Admin app enabled).

 ## Available flags for `downloadcalaccess`
 ```